deathworlders/online/content/book/deathworlders/chapter-04-quarantine.md

 “Very good.
 I would prefer if you could fly back down, Miss Boone.
 Time may not be of the essence, but the sooner you are here, the better we can maintain our momentum.”

-“I’ll... see you ASAP then.”
+“I’ll...see you ASAP then.”
 Terri said.

 “*Bon voyage*, Miss Boone.”